apache/allura/Allura/docs/guides/email.rst

     This is the first paragraph of the document.

-The format for this syntax was developed in our original PyForge requirements doc, and is pretty much exactly the same as what's used by an existing markdown extension (markdown-meta), so with two independent implementations, we decided that it was the "natural" way to report metadata in e-mail message
+The format for this syntax was developed in our original Allura requirements doc, and is pretty much exactly the same as what's used by an existing markdown extension (markdown-meta), so with two independent implementations, we decided that it was the "natural" way to report metadata in e-mail message